linkml/linkml/docs/howtos/ontologies-as-values.md

 This is valid (and entailed) but less specific.
-Note that this would be disallowed in the LinkML model, which intentionally forces the data provider to provide a species-level taxon node ID rather than any other taxon ID,
+Note that this would be disallowed in the LinkML model, which intentionally forces the data provider to provide a species-level taxon node ID rather than any other taxon ID.

 In the RDF model we might even have: